 A single enforcement body will look to carry out enforcement which is currently undertaken by others, including holiday pay, the minimum wage (currently enforced by HMRC) and agency worker rights (currently enforced by the Employment Agency Standards Inspectorate).

 The consultation asks interested parties to submit their views on the remit and enforcement powers of this body, as well as asking whether it should carry out enforcement of statutory sick pay and unpaid tribunal awards.
 More information can be found in our news article.

 An independent review into modern ways of working, and the effectiveness of the tribunal system in enforcing rights, was carried out by Matthew Taylor and resulted in the Good Work Review which was published in July 2017.

-Following consultations on this matter, the government’s ‘Good Work Plan’ released in December 2018 has confirmed that legislation will be created to introduce sanctions for organisations who commit repeated breaches.
-The maximum penalty for an aggravated breach will also increase, from £5,000 to £20,000, from 6 April 2019.
+Following consultations on this matter, the government’s ‘Good Work Plan’ released in December 2018 confirmed that legislation will introduce sanctions for organisations who commit repeated breaches.
+The maximum penalty for an aggravated breach increased, from £5,000 to £20,000, with effect from 6 April 2019.

 Organisations who fail to pay employment tribunal compensation awards within 42 days of the judgment could be publicly named by the Department for Business, Energy and Industrial Strategy (BEIS).

 Claimants who do not receive their compensation payment can notify BEIS under the penalty enforcement scheme.
 BEIS will write to the organisation, providing a further period of 28 days to pay the award.
 A failure to pay within this time period will result in a penalty notice and a naming notification letter, whereby the organisation is provided with 14 days to notify BEIS of the valid reason why they can't be named.